QurieGLord/QDnD-Roleplay-Companion/README.md

 ## 🌟 About

-**QD&D** (Your Roleplay Companion) is a mobile app for managing D&D 5th Edition characters, created with love for tabletop role-playing games.
+**QD&D** (Quick D&D) is a mobile app for managing D&D 5th Edition characters, created with love for tabletop role-playing games.
 Forget paper character sheets and endless tables — everything you need for the game is now in your pocket!

 Whether you're an experienced adventurer or a beginning hero, QD&D will become your reliable companion at the gaming table.
 Create characters, manage spells, track inventory, and conduct combat — all in one beautifully designed app.